ZahraMA99/Mastering-JavaScript-in-20-Days/Day1.md

      12. `document.getElementById("p1-name")`: To get the text of element with this of id.

- - Changing a web page: we can change the content of the elements of our page. for example:
+ - Editing the DOM with JS:
       1. `document.getElementById("player").textContent = ossy"`: It will set the content of the element to the new value "ossy".
       2. `document.getElementById("player").append(" & sofia")"`: Player content will be ossy & sofia.
       3. `document.title = "my page"`: A new title for the page.

 >💌 Note:<br/>
 >querySelector: this method returns the first element while querySelectorAll: this method returns a NodeList containing all elements that match the specified selector.